Ready to Travel

 Once you have gotten used to your tube you’ll probably want to travel at some point.
 Vacations, weddings, camping, and other trips require new planning steps.

 It is easier to travel when you bolus than pump.
-If you blend real food, you have more options when travel more.
-Same if you bolus VHC Boost, ISOsource, Jevity, etc. The lack of bags, pumps, and equipment makes it easier but traveling on continuous feeds is still possible with a little extra accessorizing.
+If you blend real food, you have more options when traveling.
+Same if you bolus Very High Calorie (VHC) Boost, ISOsource, Jevity, etc. The lack of bags, pumps, and equipment makes it easier but traveling on continuous feeds is still possible with a little extra accessorizing.

 Breathing Fresh Air